 DeathSmiles is special because it's a horizontal shoot 'em up, whereas Cave normally takes the vertical approach.
 However, Mushihimesama BUG PANIC takes an even more interesting direction.
 Granted, there's still an emphasis on shooting, but here we have a bona fide run 'n gun, as you can see in this trailer:

-Amazingly enough, Cave does have one full release in the United States and Europe; thank you Aksys Games and Rising Star Games, respectively.
-There's both a regular and limited/deluxe edition, which includes a console face plate and soundtrack CD.
-While there's been hope that a more international approach becomes a new trend, the international release of DeathSmiles remains an anomaly in the Cave library.
-Though Japan is known as land of the shoot 'em up fans, vgchartz reveals some surprising sales data for DeathSmiles:
+Thank you Aksys Games and Rising Stars!
+At long last, Cave's shoot 'em ups are seeing full releases in the United States and Europe.
+For Deathsmiles, there's both a regular and limited/deluxe edition, which includes a console face plate and soundtrack CD.
+The international release of DeathSmiles represents an anomaly in the Cave library.
+Though Japan is known as land of the shoot 'em up fans, vgchartz.com reveals some surprising sales data for DeathSmiles:

 Americas